7thCore/ausrv-script/README.md

 -------------------------

-# The Among Us Impostor Server Project
+# Disclamer

+This script is using the Impostor server project.
 I am not part of this project nor do I take any credit or rights for it.
 The project is available here:

 [Among Us Impostor Server](https://github.com/Impostor/Impostor)